Smart manufacturing: Is your head in the cloud?

 In the past few years, modern businesses have faced disruption, increased competition, and unprecedented changes to consumer demands and expectations.
 But instead of being daunted, the best businesses are now using information to help them grow and thrive.
-Gathering and analysing customer data helps businesses spot trends and risks and manage them on the fly.
+Gathering and analyzing customer data helps businesses spot trends and risks and manage them on the fly.
 Digitally connecting all manufacturing machines and operations into a single AI-powered system, provides real-time access to global data from all departments – from R&D to assembly lines.
-And the ability to analyse and gain meaningful insights from all that cloud-based data helps modern manufacturers take on the competition – and even see around a corner or two.
+And the ability to analyze and gain meaningful insights from all that cloud-based data helps modern manufacturers take on the competition – and even see around a corner or two.

 What is smart manufacturing?

 The NIST (National Institute of Standards and Technology) defines smart manufacturing as: “fully-integrated, collaborative manufacturing systems that respond in real time to meet changing demands and conditions in the factory, in the supply network, and in customer needs”.

 Smart manufacturing is grounded in cloud connectivity.
 It is a combination of human creativity, digitally connected machines and assets, and AI-powered systems and analytics.
 The integration of AI and smart tools helps fuel adaptability and speeds up the capacity to customize outputs based upon real-time data and intel.
 The visibility, agility, and resilience of smart manufacturing makes it a cornerstone of more efficient supply chain models and overall business operations.